PennyLaneAI/catalyst/doc/dev/sharp_bits.rst

-By default, Catalyst for loops and while loops will automatically capture dynamically-shaped arrays from outside their scope for use within the loop, however loops cannot modify (i.e., return) array shapes and sizes:
+By default, Catalyst for loops and while loops will automatically capture dynamically-shaped arrays from outside their scope for use within the loop, however loops cannot modify array shapes and sizes.

 >>> @qjit()
 ... def f(N):